b-spatz/Whiteboard/aopa.md

 with the FBO had delegated control of the entire ramp to the FBO, and the airport manager was glad for it -- less for him to do.
 I asked where the public day parking was, with just exit/entrance through the fence, but he confirmed the only way was through the FBO doors.
 "Sorry."
 The airport manager seemed unconcerned with being a public use airport with no basic exit/entrance capability even for day visitors.
-And he didn't seem to know there might be public access requirements having receiving FAA funds.
+And he didn't seem to know there might be public access requirements having received FAA funds.

 At Oshkosh that year there was an AOPA session on public airport access so I attended.
 I waited until after the session to approach a VP and explained my predicament, asking AOPA to get involved to ensure basic public "through the fence" access for GA aircraft, but he